kvesteri/sqlalchemy-continuum/docs/index.rst

 Version relationships
 ---------------------

 Each version object reflects all parent object relationships.
+You can think version object relations as 'relations of parent object in given point in time'.

 Lets say you have two models: Article and Category.
 Each Article has one Category.

-As you already know when making these models versioned, SQLAlchemy-Continuum creates two new declarative classes ArticleHistory and CategoryHistory.
+In the following example we first add article and category objects into database.

+Continuum saves new ArticleHistory and CategoryHistory records in the background.
+After that we update the created article entity to use another category.
+Continuum creates new version objects accordingly.

+Lastly we check the category relations of different article versions.

 ::